Protein Muddy Buddies

 This post may include affiliate links.
 Thank you for your support.

-A lightened up version of muddy buddies with an added protein boost!
-Gluten-free, dairy-free with a low-sugar option as well.
+These protein muddy buddies are gluten-free, dairy-free with a low-sugar option as well.

-Muddy Buddies, Puppy Chow, Trash… it goes by many names, but no matter what you call it – it’s a delicious and highly addictive sugary treat!
+Muddy Buddies, Puppy Chow, Trash… it goes by many names, but no matter what you call it – it’s a delicious and highly addictive sweet treat!

-- dark chocolate chips – grab dairy-free if you need it, I like to use Enjoy Life dark chocolate morsels.
-Lily’s dark chocolate chips are not dairy-free but have less sugar.
+- dark chocolate chips – I used Lily’s dark chocolate chips for less sugar.

-- peanut butter – make sure you use peanut butter with no added sugar, just peanuts and salt!
+- peanut butter – make sure you use peanut butter with no added sugar, just peanuts and salt.
+See my note in the recipe card if you want to use something like PB2.

 - vanilla protein powder – I like to use Nuzest vanilla protein powder, but use your favorite brand!